sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

         - logging # The exporter name must be added here to enable it
 ```

-### Sampling
+### Sampling traces

 To reduce the volume of traces being exported, the collector can be configured to apply sampling to the exported traces.
 Sourcegraph bundles the [probabilistic sampler](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/probabilisticsamplerprocessor) as part of its default collector container image.

 If enabled, this sampling mechanism will be applied to all traces, regardless if a request was explictly marked as to be traced.

 Refer to the next snippet for an example on how to update the configuration to enable sampling.